 The US Coast Guard sponsored site has a large variety of information.

-I pulled this excert from the SC State laws on boating as being applicable to the surf kayakers out there.
+SC State laws on boating as being applicable to surf kayakers.

 Title 50 – Fish, Game and Watercraft